collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Which workflow is "best"?
 Depends on what you are trying to accomplish.
 Use the workflow that is right for the projects.
 They all have pros and cons.
 Some developers have passionate views about this topic (see comment threads in some posts).

-If you want to know more about advanced workflow:
+If you want to know more about advanced workflow
 * Git Flow (basically, the workflow we've been using)
 * A Successful Git Branching Model (more advanced)
 * A Successful Git Branching Model Considered Harmful (alternative view)